12 Negative Filipino Traits and Values We Need To Get Rid Of

-Let’s admit it; at some point in our lives, we have been guilty of one or two (or more) of the Pinoy bad habits listed below.
-Although these negative traits do not diminish the fact that Filipinos are a very awesome people, it’s just sad that they have continued to pull us down personally and as a nation.
+Let’s admit it; at some point in our lives, we have been guilty of one or two (or more) of the negative Filipino traits listed below.
+Although these negative traits do not diminish the fact that Filipinos are fantastic people, it’s sad that they have continued to pull us down personally and as a nation.

-Therefore, for the good of ourselves and our country, it is imperative that we should discard the following Pinoy bad habits and attitudes:
+Therefore, for the good of ourselves and our country, we must discard the following negative Filipino traits and values:

 Simply put, this refers to the behavior of preventing someone from achieving something due to jealousy or envy.
-Instead of praising or rendering assistance, someone with crab mentality would think “if I can’t have it, then you can’t as well” and will purposely try to bring his/her victim down.
-And just like the crabs who could have escaped from the bucket if they only stopped pulling each other down, nothing ever gets accomplished.
+Instead of praising or rendering assistance, someone with a crab mentality would think, “if I can’t have it, then you can’t as well,” and will purposely try to bring his/her victim down.
+And nothing ever gets accomplished, just like the crabs who could have escaped from the bucket if they only stopped pulling each other down.

-One reason why we sometimes exert half-hearted effort in our undertakings is due to this attitude.
-Translated to “burning cogon grass” in English, this idiom is meant to illustrate how Filipinos initially exhibit great enthusiasm at the beginning of a project.
-Our eagerness however, fades away just as quickly as the fire is extinguished, leaving our work either half-baked or unfinished.
+One reason we sometimes exert half-hearted effort in our undertakings is this attitude.
+Translated to “burning cogon grass” in English, this idiom illustrates how Filipinos exhibit great enthusiasm at the beginning of a project.
+Our eagerness, however, fades away just as quickly as the fire is extinguished, leaving our work either half-baked or unfinished.

-It is ironic that the Spanish would accuse Filipinos of being lazy when they themselves taught us the mañana habit in the first place.
-Known as “tomorrow” in English, the habit encourages procrastination, an “ability” we Filipinos have since turned into an art form.
-Even the most urgent of projects and tasks can be relegated for some other time; we are only forced to work on them when the deadline is near.
+Ironically, the Spanish would accuse Filipinos of being lazy when they taught us the mañana habit in the first place.
+Known as “tomorrow” in English, the practice encourages procrastination, an “ability” we Filipinos have since turned into an art form.
+Even the most urgent of projects and tasks can be relegated to some other time; we are only forced to work on them when the deadline is near.
 It’s a miracle we get things done in this country.

 Also Read: The Intriguing History of ‘Filipino Time’